-Her new novel Not the Same Sky draws on her Australian experience.
-It tells the story of three young women who were among the 4,000 orphaned Irish girls shipped to Australia following the Great Famine of 1847.
-The book observes them on the voyage, examining their relationship of trust with Surgeon Superintendent Charles Strutt, and follows them from Sydney as they become women of Australia, negotiating their new circumstances as best they can.
-A powerful story about memory, and the power of the mind to shut out the past, its stark, poetic intensity gives these young women historical importance and human presence in an elegant and subtle novel suffused with humour.
+Her most recent novel Not the Same Sky (2013) steps back in time to tell the story of three young women who were among the 4,000 orphaned Irish girls shipped to Australia following the Great Famine of 1847.
+She observes them on the voyage, examines their relationship of trust with Surgeon Superintendent Charles Strutt, and follows them from Sydney as they become women of Australia, negotiating their new circumstances with emotion, imagination and pragmatism.
+An elegant and subtle novel, this is a powerful tale of memory and the ability of the mind to shut out the past that uses a stark, poetic intensity suffused with understated humour to shape its characters’ human presence and historical importance.

-Her last novel, Skin of Dreams, which was shortlisted for Irish Novel of the year, dealt with the profundity surrounding Capital Punishment, and brought her on to Death Row in the United States.
+Her previous novel, Skin of Dreams, which was shortlisted for Irish Novel of the year, dealt with the profundity of Capital Punishment, and brought her on to Death Row in the United States.

 She has published three collections of short stories, My Head is Opening, Taking Scarlet as a Real Colour, the title story of which was performed at the Edinburgh Theatre Festival, and Telling – New and Selected short stories.
 These have been widely anthologised and translated.